Is LifterLMS not sending email notifications when students perform a certain action?

 Email notifications are an important part of running an online learning management system.
 LifterLMS has three types of notifications: basic notifications, email notifications, and engagement emails.

 The basic notification is a popup notification on your website and the last two are email notifications.
 Email notifications are the default notifications like the purchase receipt notification.
 The engagements, on the other hand, are personalized notifications with specific messages.

 How To Fix LifterLMS Not Sending Email Notifications

 1. Check Notifications Settings in LifterLMS

-LifterLMS lets you control all types of notifications within the core plugin.
+LifterLMS lets you control all types of notifications in the core plugin.
 First, we’ll check the settings for email notifications and then proceed to email engagements.

-To start, log in to your WordPress dashboard and go to the LifterLMS » Settings.
+To start, log in to your WordPress dashboard and go to LifterLMS » Settings.